sfkleach/execname/docs/tasks/2025-12-28-execman-specification.md

 ```
 Error: /usr/local/bin/myapp is a symlink to /opt/myapp/v1.2.3/myapp
        Cannot proceed in non-interactive mode.
-       Run without --yes to choose how to handle symlinks.
+       Run without --yes to choose how to handle symlinks
 ```

 Exit with non-zero status code.

+### Behavior Notes

+- For **update**: choosing option 1 replaces the target file, option 2 removes the symlink and installs the executable directly
+- For **remove**: choosing option 1 removes the target file (and cleans up the broken symlink), option 2 removes only the symlink

 ## Part 8: Version Command